schlechter-afk/AquaLytix/README.md

-# ESW_Monsoon2022
+# Water-Flow-Management

-Code For Website Created for data analysis and display through meaningful graphs using ChartJS.
+Entire Code used for the website created for data analysis and display of Water Flow through meaningful graphs using ChartJS.

 Dashboard: